LR-GUI/My-Projects/Arts and Games/Herois e Vampiros/readme.md

 cards based on a rarity scheme I proposed.

 Rules:
 Each player takes a vampire (black) or hero (white) deck and shuffles the cards.
+The blue magic cards are equally divided between players.
 Start the game with 5 cards in hand and 20 lifepoints.
 At the beginning of your turn, draw a card.
 Then, you may play an attack.
 If you do, the opponent may play a defense.
 Then you may play a magic card.